 College graduates with good credit and steady incomes can often save thousands by refinancing their student loans at lower interest rates, but less than half of millennials have looked into refinancing, consolidation, or other options to improve their loan terms.

-That’s according to a survey released today by Citizens Bank, one of seven lenders offering refinancing of private and federal student loans to qualified borrowers through the Credible platform.
+That’s according to a survey released today by Citizens Bank, one of the lenders offering refinancing of private and federal student loans to qualified borrowers through the Credible platform.

 Citizens’ Millennial Graduates in Debt survey found that college graduates 35 years old and younger who have student loan debt spend 18 percent of their salaries on student loan payments, and 60 percent of those surveyed said they expect to be paying their loans off until they’re in their 40s.